 - 5.4.1.
 To "put" a card into a specified zone means to move the card into that zone.
 To "summon" a card means to move it onto the field. - 5.4.2.
 "Put [number] [token name] tokens into/onto [zone]" means to create (9.1.2) that number of token cards with the specified name in the specified zone. - 5.4.2.1.
-"Summon [number] [token name] tokens" means to put that number of token cards with the specified name onto your field. - 5.4.3.
+"Summon [number] [token name] tokens" means to put that number of token cards with the specified name onto your field. - 5.4.2.2.
+If instructed to put a card with a specific name, and that name is the same as a token's name, it means to put a token with that name. - 5.4.3.
 If a card is "put onto the field from [zone]," it means one of two things: (i) the card is moved directly from that zone onto the field, or (ii) after the card is played from that zone, it is moved to the resolution zone and then put onto the field after being resolved.
 Likewise, if a card is "put onto the field from somewhere other than [zone]," it means one of two things: (i) the card is moved directly from a zone that is neither the specified zone nor the resolution zone onto the field, or (ii) after the card is played from a zone other than the specified zone, it is moved to the resolution zone and then put onto the field after being resolved.